-- If you want to connect your scale to your computer and automatically import the weights from the scale, you will need a postage scale.
+- Automatic importing.
+If you want to connect your scale to your computer and automatically import the weights from the scale, you will need a postage scale.

-- If you want to use a label printer with your scale, you should buy a postage scale.
+- Label printer.
+If you want to use a label printer with your scale, you should buy a postage scale.

-- If you regularly ship large or bulky items, purchase a postage scale with an external display (this style of display is connected on a wire to the machine).
+- External display.
+If you regularly ship large or bulky items, purchase a postage scale with an external display (this style of display is connected on a wire to the machine).

 Recommendations for Postage Scales

 You can pick up inexpensive scales on Amazon – usually for much cheaper than office stores – many are under $30.
-I personally own this scale (it’s the one in the large photo below), and I’ve included links to some high rated postage scales at the end of this post.
+I personally own this scale and it has worked perfectly for years.

 Have a question you need answered?
 Feel free to reach out to me on social media, email, or leaving a blog comment.
 I personally respond to each and every message received.

 Since 2015, Christine Schinagl has been helping crafters start and run craft businesses through her blog, Cutting for Business.
 As a Silhouette and Cricut crafter herself, she has a unique take on what works and what doesn’t work in the craft business world.
 She also teaches a course on creating digital SVG designs, available at How to Design SVGs.